OpenFHE CI/CD Developers Guide

 Warning

-Before adding new compiler options developers must ensure that the server as the compiler installed and match the path correctly in the JSON map.
+Before adding a new compiler option developers must ensure that the server has the compiler installed and the cmake arguments specifying that compiler’s path are correctly set in the JSON map.

 jobs: